masmerise/livewire-toaster/README.md

 ### Available `viewData`

+- `$alignment` - can be used to align the toast container vertically depending on the configuration
 - `$closeable` - whether the close button should be rendered by the Blade component
 - `$config` - default configuration values, used by the Alpine component
-- `$position` - can be used to align the toast container depending on the configuration
+- `$position` - can be used to position the toasts depending on the configuration
 - `$toasts` - toasts that were flashed to the session by Toaster, used by the Alpine component

 ## Testing